Astronomy Essentials

 Diagram of solar system planet orbits with long oval comet orbit shown.

 Astronomer Peter Jenniskens proposed in 2003 that this object, 2003 EH1, is the parent body of the Quadrantid meteor shower.
-Image via NASA/ Wikimedia Commons (public domain).
+Image via NASA/ Wikipedia (public domain).

 Quadrantid meteor shower photos from the EarthSky community

-Bottom line: The Quadrantid meteor shower in 2025 will peak late night on January 2 through dawn on January 3, in a moon-free sky.
+Bottom line: The best time to watch the Quadrantid meteor shower in 2027 is the hours before dawn on January 4, in a dark sky.
 This shower has a narrow peak, lasting only hours.

 **Peak times for meteor showers provided by Robert Lunsford of the American Meteor Society.
 Note that meteor shower predicted peaks may vary.